ltfschoen/justopensource/README.md

 The detailed goals of our participation in the academic research grant will be to explore theory associated with ways to drive the most Web3 adoption across:

 * Open-source communities
+	* Categories:
+		* Successful community ownership
+		* Collaborative creation on open source environments

-	* In-depth research/analysis of open-source ways that collectives may successfully detect whether entities are misaligned and non-compliant with their manifestos, specifically with open-source requirements, and that have or could be been grouped into decentralized collectives with shared ownership, and open-source ways to manage and reform those entities.
+It will involve in-depth research/analysis of ways that decentralized collaborative communities with shared ownership that are engaged in collaborative creation and building on open-source environments may successfully detect whether they are misaligned and non-compliant with their manifestos, and to manage and reform themselves to successfully overcome those challenges using Web3 and open-source possibilities.

 ### Objectives